m7mdBalboul/Angular-task/README.md

 ## Description

 A hotel management system that allows users to book rooms, view room details, and view booking details.
-The system also allows the admin to add, edit, and delete rooms and bookings.
 A database is mocked using @msw/data (mock service worker) and the apis are mocked using msw (mock service worker).
 A mix of ngneat/query and rxjs observables are used to manage state and data fetching. primeNG is used for the UI components.